tbalza/tbalza-blog-hugo/content/posts/serverless_api/serverless_api.md

   })
 }
 ```
-This is a custom stand alone policy that allows the principal who assumes it to edit DynamoDB and CW Logs.
+This is a standalone custom policy that allows the principal who assumes it to edit DynamoDB and CW Logs.

-#### Create role for lambda function, attach custom IAM policy and trusted entity
+**Create role for lambda function, attach custom IAM policy and trusted entity**

 ```hcl
 module "iam_assumable_role_lambda" {